-The presence of heavy metals and other trace elements as contaminants in phosphate rock-based fertilizers has long been known.
+The presence of heavy metals and other trace elements as contaminants in phosphate rock-based fertilisers has long been known.

-See also our Explainer Video: Cadmium exposure and human health – SCAHT on the importance to limit Cd in phosphate fertilizers.
+See also our Explainer Video: Cadmium exposure and human health – SCAHT on the importance to limit Cd in phosphate fertilisers.